Pollen Stain Removal

 and pussy willow.
 Ask your florist for advice.

 - If cut flowers are open at

-first opportunity, remove them yourself after purchasing, and once the
+first opportunity, remove the

 'ripen'.
 Either use a tissue or glove to protect fingers from stains,